Cybo1927/Disposable-Browser/.github/README.md

 ## Features:
 * After clearing from recents ***all*** data gets cleared
 * Screenshots and screen recordings are blocked for extra privacy
-* Progress bar auto hides
+* Supports "HTTPS filtering" in AdGuard for Android
 * DuckDuckGo as the starting page and search engine (when searching through url bar)
 ##### Menu:
 * Share url + title